 Overall, transfers should not significantly alter the current distribution of residency positions among programs.

 Scope of this Policy

-This policy applies only to Residents in positions matched through Canadian Resident Matching Service (CaRMS).
-However, the principles are applicable to Residents in other (externally funded) positions.
-Such Residents should consult directly with the Associate Dean, Postgraduate Medical Education (PGME) or delegate.
+This policy applies only to residents in positions matched through Canadian Resident Matching Service (CaRMS).
+However, the principles are applicable to residents in other (externally funded) positions.
+Such residents should consult directly with the Associate Dean, Postgraduate Medical Education (PGME).

 This transfer policy applies only to transfer within training programs in Saskatchewan.

 Whenever possible, transfers should not subvert the CaRMS match.
 Transfers should not represent another ‘unofficial’ round of the CaRMS match.